Skip to content

 With more than 200 members, the MBBKA has a thriving and active membership who strive to support their fellow beekeepers, as well as providing related educational services to the wider community.

-Find the very latest information on sightings from Animal and Plant Health Agency’s (APHA) National Bee Unit website ‘BeeBase’.
+Find the very latest information on Asian Hornet sightings from The Animal and Plant Health Agency’s (APHA) National Bee Unit website ‘BeeBase’ and advice from The NNSS (Non Native Species Secretariat) on what to do to report any sightings of Asian Hornets.

 What else is buzzin' around the apiary ?!